turbaevsky/indicators/doc/PI_DB_TS.md

 _The vital function for all the Regional Centres is generation of the results spreadsheet_.

-Pushing the button the process will be started and the following spreasheet will be generated.
+Pushing the button the process will be started and the following spreadsheet will be generated.

 ![](pic/spreadsheet.PNG)